ebikatsudon/demo-site/content/docs/creating-your-hugo-site/_index.md

 See documentation at https://gohugo.io/.
 ```

-Now, run `git init` to create an empty Git repository in your site directory.
-This will be important later when you publish your site via GitHub Pages.

 ## Testing your site

-To check if your site has been initialized properly, run `hugo server` in your console.
-This will start up your site, which can be accessed at `http://localhost:1313`.
+To check if your site has been initialized properly, navigate to your newly-created directory in your console and run `hugo server` to build your site and run it locally.
+You can then view your site at `http://localhost:1313`.

 Congratulations, you've officially created your first Hugo site!
 Right now it's basically a blank canvas -- let's add some pizzazz to it by installing a theme.
 To learn how to do so, proceed to the next section, [Installing a Theme]({{< ref "/docs/installing-a-theme" >}} "Installing a Theme").